-Since we had our 3.5-year-old and our 6-month old with us, we split them between the beds.
+Since we had our 3 year old and our 6 month old with us, we split them between the beds.
 I try not to travel with a crib or pack and play if I can help it.
 They take up so much room.
 This was an ideal set-up for our family.

-I also loved the bar seating.
+I also loved the bar seating in this San Juan Island hotel in Friday Harbor.
 We ended up getting take-out for dinner one night and it was great to have this spot to eat.
 There were plenty of room for the three of us.

 There was a great counter top outside the bathroom.
 That’s where the fridge and microwave were.
 These were great amenities to heat up leftovers for our hungry kids.